South Shore Line Double Track NWI Project construction update

 Installation of multiple large and small culverts began in early March at locations mostly west of Beverly Shores (one is east of Beverly Shores).
 Residents can expect equipment moving and vehicles entering and leaving Route 12 and side roads throughout the culvert installations.
 Culvert work is expected to end in July.

-Walsh/Herzog began removing the existing low-level platform and began building the two new low-level platforms at Beverly Shores Station the week of May 16.
+Walsh/Herzog began removing the existing low-level platform the week of May 16.
+Walsh/Herzog will begin building the two new low-level platforms at Beverly Shores Station around July 25 and construction is expected to be complete by August 12.
 Installation of large beams for the NICTD catenary system east and west of Broadway began June 8.
-Track, overhead wire, and fiber work will be ongoing in the general area in May, June, and July.
+Track, overhead wire and fiber work will be ongoing in the general area through July.

 Road Closure: Central Avenue.
 Click here for details.